 The same isn’t true, however, for the FERS annuity supplement.
 The reason is there are three key differences between the FERS SRS and Social Security, and they are the following:

-• Your future benefit is limited since the supplement is only available until you reach age 62.
-That means most Federal employees will be able to take advantage of it for at most a few years.
+- Your future benefit is limited since the supplement is only available until you reach age 62.
+That means most Federal employees will be able to take advantage of it for a few years.

 When it comes to actually applying to receive the supplement, there is no separate application.
 If you qualify to receive it, OPM will include it when you begin drawing your FERS basic benefit.